dafneolca/surf-tripper/README.md

 # Sign up
 As a none registered user I want to be able to sign up.
 TO DO: CONNECT DATA TO DB - IMPROVE DESCRIPTION + IMPROVE CSS

+# Create Upcoming trip
+As a registered user I want to be able to create an upcoming trip.
+TO DO: create trip ONLY if registered

+# Login
+As a registered user I want to be able to log in

+#REALLY DONE AND WORKING (ON THURSDAY)

+# create trips in front end, save to back:

+# Sign up Component:
+save data to backend to create user

+# Log In Component:
+save data from login component